 The 2021 project year continues CU CHAMPION's mission of serving the needy and providing health and medication related information to the public.
-Due to the outbreak of the pandemic, we have adopted a brand new approach of utilizing online platforms to carry out our outreach and educational programs.
-With 25 students taking up the role of core team members this year, CU CHAMPION is launching a series of activities starting from the new academic year, with the hope to spread care and warmth in our community.
+Due to the pandemic, we have adopted a brand new approach of utilizing online platforms to carry out our outreach and educational programs.
+With 21 students taking up the role of core team members this year, CU CHAMPION is launching a series of activities starting from the new academic year, with the hope to spread care and warmth in our community.

 Project Year Period: 7 September, 2020 - 6 September, 2021